cloudbank-project/az-serverless-tutorial/content/functions/_index.md

 ![](./img/azfn-workspace.png)

-Now let's create a "venv" ("virtual environment") for the function to execute in.
-In a new terminal, run this command to create a new environment:
+Now let's create a Python "venv" to do our development in.
+In a new terminal

 ```bash
 python3 -m venv app-env